in-tech-gration/currency-converter-workshop-2024/README.md

 ## References & Resources

-  During the live session, Jad used quite a lot of Web APIs and JavaScript command and also visited a few websites that helped him develop the app.
+  During the live session, Jad used quite a lot of Web APIs and JavaScript commands and also visited a few websites that helped him develop the app.
 He also mentioned a couple of tools and APIs that were not used.
 Here is a list of resources that cover all of these:

   - [JavaScript Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules): related to `<script type="module">`
   - [The Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)